 Buckle up for a lengthly post and maybe grab a coffee, we’re going deep into this topic with really in-depth info so you really will walk away with a clear step by step game plan on how to start attracting your ideal clients too!

 If you’re not clear on who your ideal clients are, it’s going to be might tough (or honestly, probably impossible) to attract them.

 So first things first, the thing you MUST do before anything else, is define who that ideal client is.

-If you ever take any course on anything business related, they're going to make you do this, create an ideal client avatar.
+If you ever take any course on anything business related, they’re going to make you do this:

 “… a what?”

-An ideal client avatar is the one person you have in mind who would be your first pick to have visit your site and purchase your products/services.
+An Ideal Client Avatar (or ICA) is the one person you have in mind who would be your first pick to have visit your site and purchase your products/services.